National Day of Sweden

-The National Day of Sweden (Sveriges nationaldag [ˈsvæ̌rjɛs natɧʊˈnɑ̂ːldɑːɡ]) is a national holiday observed annually in Sweden on 6 June.
-Prior to 1983, the day was celebrated as the Swedish Flag Day (Svenska flaggans dag).
-At that time, the day was named the Swedish National Day by the parliament of Sweden.
+National Day of Sweden (Sveriges nationaldag [ˈsvæ̌rjɛs natɧʊˈnɑ̂ːldɑːɡ]) is the National Day of Sweden, observed annually as a public holiday on 6 June.
+Prior to 1983, the day was celebrated only as the Swedish Flag Day (Svenska flaggans dag).
+It was officially named the Swedish National Day by the parliament of Sweden in 1983, and became a public holiday in 2005.
+The day is celebrated in honor of the election of Gustav Vasa as King of Sweden in 1523 and of the adoption of the constitutions of 1809 and 1974.